 focal point between two antagonists, this time between

-State of New York and the State of New Jersey.
-In 1787,
+the State of New York and the State of New Jersey.
+In

-York passed a law which required all vessels from other
+1787, New York passed a law which required all vessels

-states to report at the local customs house where they
+from other states to report at the local customs house

-registered and cleared, paying a fee for the privilege.
+where they were registered and cleared, paying a fee for

-and public piers erected, placed or sunk before the
+piers erected, placed or sunk before the passing of this

-of this act, at the the netrance of, or within any bay,
+act, at the entrance of, or within any bay, inlet,

-inlet, harbor or port of the United States, for
+harbor or port of the United States, for rendering the

 navigation thereof easy and safe, shall be defrayed out